riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 ## Type 3: Bitmap check
 Marking commonly uses bitmap because its space efficiency to keep track of the marking state of each object.
-CM (SATB-style) that uses bitmap requires a bitmap check like this:
+This can be see in CM write barriers.
+It Looks like this (SATB-style):
 ```
 bitmap_check:
   load r1, (rd)                ;; load the old pointer before the following update overwrites it